EnergyChallenge/EnergyChallenge/README.md

 #### Layout and design

-The current design was created for the EnergyChallenge at Kiel University fits in the universities corporate design.
+The current design was created for the EnergyChallenge at Kiel University and fits in the universities corporate design (this is the reason for the purple color).
 To create something that fits better to your organization please edit style cheats, images,... accordingly.

 #### Date constants